elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-viral-infections-are-associated-with-an-increased-risk-of-leukemia.md

 seo:
   title: QuickTakes | Health Studies
   page_description: >-
-    This content discusses the viral infections associated with an increased risk of leukemia, including HIV, Epstein-Barr Virus, and Human Papillomavirus, and the mechanisms by which they contribute to the disease.
+    This content discusses viral infections such as HIV, EBV, and HPV that are associated with an increased risk of leukemia, exploring their mechanisms and implications for cancer risk.
   page_keywords: >-
-    viral infections, leukemia risk, HIV, Epstein-Barr virus, EBV, Human Papillomavirus, HPV, cancer, immunosuppression, hematological cancers, chronic inflammation, immune system dysregulation, oncogenic effects, preventive measures
+    viral infections, leukemia, HIV, Epstein-Barr Virus, Burkitt lymphoma, Hodgkin lymphoma, Human Papillomavirus, cancer risk, immunosuppression, oncogenic effects
 author: QuickTakes
 question: >-
     What viral infections are associated with an increased risk of leukemia?